alexch/ruby_notes/ruby-objects/modules.md

     Greeter.new #=> undefined method `new' for Greeter:Module

-# Modules have no state, but they can fake it pretty well
+# Modules have no state
+## but they can fake it pretty well

     @@@ ruby
     module Stacky